a-gavin/a-gavin.github.io/content/blog/2023-12-linux-cmds.md

 <!-- Managing Networking -->

-## Managing Networking (Network Manager)
+## Managing Networking (NetworkManager)

-At a high level, Network Manager configures 'connections' which are established using a backing network interface, or in Network Manager terms, 'device'.
-These network interfaces are either managed or unmanaged from Network Manager's perspective.
+At a high level, NetworkManager configures 'connections' which are established using a backing network interface, or in NetworkManager terms, 'device'.
+These network interfaces are either managed or unmanaged from NetworkManager's perspective.

-Generally, most users will be fine with Network Manager configuring all of their network interfaces, typically only WiFi and Ethernet (although Network Manager can do much more).
-There are times, though, where it is appropriate to have Network Manager [ignore specific interfaces](#set-device-management), for example, when doing [WiFi packet capture](@/blog/2023-10-wifi-packet-capture.md).
+Generally, most users will be fine with NetworkManager configuring all of their network interfaces, typically only WiFi and Ethernet (although NetworkManager can do much more).
+There are times, though, where it is appropriate to have NetworkManager [ignore specific interfaces](#set-device-management), for example, when doing [WiFi packet capture](@/blog/2023-10-wifi-packet-capture.md).

 This section details some of the most basic and more-useful (from my perspective) NetworkManager CLI commands.
-See `man nmcli-examples` for more examples and more advanced usage of Network Manager.
+See `man nmcli-examples` for more examples and more advanced usage of NetworkManager.

 #### Show All Devices

-Shows all Network Manager-tracked network devices, including both devices that are managed and unmanaged by Network Manager.
+Shows all NetworkManager-tracked network devices, including both devices that are managed and unmanaged by NetworkManager.

 ```Bash
 # Shorthand shown.
 Full command is 'nmcli device'